Triggers for primary calculation

 Events

-For data change requests, if an inactive object is set to Primary, or a primary object is set to Inactive, the DCR is successfully processed and Network automatically finds the next best primary to add to the record.
+For data change requests, if an inactive object is set to Primary, or a primary object is set to Inactive, the DCR is successfully processed and Network MDM automatically finds the next best primary to add to the record.

 • Merging records manually using Find Suspect Match or merging in bulk through source subscriptions